antoinemouchet/TechnoWeb/TPs/TP1/README.md

 pip install -r requirements.txt
 ```

-!!!faq Note
+### Note
 Those commands set up an isolated environment and download the required packages for the application so that it does not mess up with other existing versions of python and packages.

 ## **Launch**
 If you have done everything right, you should be all setup to launch the app.

 Just a few more commands in the shell In the same directory as the toDo.py file.

-!!!warning
+### Warning
 This may vary depending on your OS.

-### _Windows_
+### Windows
 #### **Powershell**
 ```ps
 $env:FLASK_APP=./toDo.py